 Broken Blood Vessels

 Acne Rosacea is a long-term disorder affecting the skin of the nose, cheeks, chin or forehead that is characterized by redness, pimples, solid raised lesions, and dilated blood vessels.
 The condition develops slowly and usually gets worse unless treated.
-In most patients, the condition waxes and wanes repeatedly for no apparent reason.

 Early intervention is recommended because broken capillaries worsen over time and become more difficult to treat as they enlarge.

 This is to be only used as an educational piece and individuals should not use it to self-diagnose a skin condition or problem.